Research: For many, arthroscopic knee surgery does not work and in fact may be harmful

 - Interventions that include arthroscopy are associated with a small benefit and with harms; the small benefit is inconsequential and of short duration

-- The benefit is markedly smaller than that seen from exercise therapy as treatment for knee osteoarthritis
+- The benefit is markedly smaller than that seen from exercise therapy as a treatment for knee osteoarthritis

-- These findings do not support the practice of arthroscopic surgery as treatment for middle aged or older patients with knee pain with or without signs of osteoarthritis.(6)
+- These findings do not support the practice of arthroscopic surgery as treatment for middle-aged or older patients with knee pain with or without signs of osteoarthritis.(6)

 In an accompanying press release from the British Medical Journal, the research team issued these statements: